-Should historic properties, or properties eligible for inclusion in the National Register, be present within the Corps' permit area; the proposed activity requiring the DA permit (the undertaking) is a type of activity that will have no potential to cause an effect to an historic properties. \boxtimes No historic properties, nor properties eligible for inclusion in the National Register, are present within the Corps' permit area; therefore, there will be no historic properties affected .
+Should historic properties, or properties eligible for inclusion in the National Register, be present within the Corps' permit area; the proposed activity requiring the DA permit (the undertaking) is a type of activity that will have no potential to cause an effect to an historic properties. eause an erreet to an instoric properties. \boxtimes No historic properties, nor properties eligible for inclusion in the National Register, are present within the Corps' permit area; therefore, there will be no historic properties affected.
 The Corps subsequently requests concurrence from the SHPO (or THPO).

 Properties ineligible for inclusion in the National Register are present within the Corps' permit area; there will be no historic properties affected by the proposed work.
 The Corps subsequently requests concurrence from the SHPO (or THPO).
 Historic properties, or properties eligible for inclusion in the National Register, are present within the Corps' permit area; however, the undertaking will have no adverse effect on these historic properties.
 The Corps subsequently requests concurrence from the SHPO (or THPO).
 Historic properties, or properties eligible for inclusion in the National Register, are present within the Corps' permit area; moreover, the undertaking may have an adverse effect on these historic properties.
 The Corps subsequently initiates consultation with the SHPO (or THPO).
 The proposed work takes place in an area known to have the potential for the presence of prehistoric and historic cultural resources; however, the area has not been formally surveyed for the presence of cultural resources.
 No sites eligible for inclusion in the National Register of Historic Places are known to be present in the vicinity of the proposed work.
-Additional work may be necessary to identify and assess any historic or prehistoric resources that may be present.

-The District Engineer's final eligibility and effect determination will be based upon coordination with the SHPO and/or THPO, as appropriate and required, and with full consideration given to the proposed undertaking's potential direct and indirect effects on historic properties within the Corps-indentified permit area.
+Additional work may be necessary to identify and assess any historic or prehistoric resources that may be present. coordi istrict Engineer's final eligibility and effect determination will be based upon nation with the SHPO and/or THPO, as appropriate and required, and with full leration given to the proposed undertaking's potential direct and indirect effects on a properties within the Corps-indentified permit area.
+Enda ngered Species exami ant to the Endangered Species Act of 1973, the Corps reviewed the project area, ned all information provided by the applicant and consulted the latest North na Natural Heritage Database.
+Based on available information: The Corps determines that the proposed project would not affect federally listed endangered or threatened species or their formally designated critical habitat.
+The Corps determines that the proposed project may affect federally listed endangered or threatened species or their formally designated critical habitat.
+The Corps initiates consultation under Section 7 of the ESA and will not make a permit decision until the consultation process is complete.
+The Corps is not aware of the presence of species listed as threatened or endangered or their critical habitat formally designated pursuant to the Endangered Species Act of 1973 (ESA) within the project area.
+The Corps will make a final determination on the effects of the proposed project upon additional review of the project and completion of any necessary biological assessment and/or consultation with the U.S. Fish and Wildlife Service and/or National Marine Fisheries Service.